-- Marketing should be reliable, trustworthy, and not misleading
+- Marketing should be reliable and not misleading

-- Sponsorship should be done in a spirit of responsibility for the player
+- Sponsoring shall be done in a spirit of responsibility gaming

-- Marketing should be designed to not be perceived as intrusive
+- Marketing shall not be designed so that it is perceived as intrusive

 The members of Sper consist of operators with permits issued by the Swedish Gambling Authority.